 Check the cycles on your dryer — you likely have a “sanitize” cycle, but perhaps you’ve never known when to use it.

 It’s especially useful when someone in your family has been sick, and you want to make sure those germs don’t linger in their bedding or clothing.
 According to GE Appliances, the sanitize cycle reduces certain types of bacteria by 99.9%.

 4. Remove pet allergens

 I’m allergic to cats, yet there’s no way my family is giving up our two furry feline members.
 An article in the journal Asthma and Allergy Proceedings discusses a study in which researchers gathered pet allergens and tested how effective washers and dryers were at removing them from household items.

 Paw-some news: The study found that cleaning items in a washing machine with detergent helped remove most pet allergens from fabrics.
-And if washing is difficult for a specific case, using just a dryer can be an alternative choice (though for some reason, it works better for dog allergens than cat).
+And if washing is difficult for a specific case, using just a dryer can be an alternative choice (though for some reason, it works better for dog allergens than those from cats).

 The university recommends washing and drying your clothing and bedding items to rid yourself of bedbugs, noting that while washing gets some of them, it’s the heat of your dryer that kills off the rest.
 Use the hottest dryer temperature your clothes can stand.
 If the clothes aren’t dirty, just buggy, give them 30 minutes in the dryer on high heat.

-Sports, camping and hiking can mean your tennis shoes end up a muddy mess.
+Sports, camping and hiking can mean your athletic shoes end up a muddy mess.
 Once you’ve washed them, you may want to use the dryer to get them back in wearing rotation.

 But unlike clothes, shoes are solid, and they’ll bang around in your dryer like someone’s giving a drum solo in there.
 One way to avoid this is to use a dryer rack – your dryer might have come with one, or you can purchase it separately.